RULES AND REQUIREMENTS

 VIA EMAIL: to AcadiaQuest@friendsofacadia.org

-VIA FACEBOOK:by posting photos on Friends of Acadia’s page atwww.facebook.com/friendsofacadia.
-For Facebook documentation, please include the phrase “Acadia Quest” and your team name in each post.
+VIA FACEBOOK: by posting photos on Friends of Acadia’s page atwww.facebook.com/friendsofacadia.
+For Facebook documentation, please include the phrase “Acadia Quest” and your team name in each post, along with any additional information indicated on the Quest card.
 You will need to “like” our page in order to post to it.

 With your permission, photos may be used by Friends of Acadia and Acadia National Park for promotional purposes.